carmine560/trading-assistant/README.md

 ```

 Then insert, modify, or delete each command of the action.
 An action
-is a list of commands, and a command is a tuple of itself and its
+is a list of sequential commands, and a command is a tuple of itself
-arguments.
-Commands are executed in order from the beginning of the
-list.
+and its arguments.
 These actions are saved in the configuration file.
-Possible
-commands are:
+Possible commands are:

 ``` python
 ACTION = [